 Only Life, Active or Board Members may vote at the Annual Meeting.

 It shall be the custom at the Annual Meeting to have a roll call (oldest and youngest present, greatest distance, various states, number present descended through each child of John and Priscilla).
-All meetings of the Kindred and of the Executive Board shall be conducted in accordance with Robert’s Rules of Order.
+All meetings of the Kindred and of the Board of Directors shall be conducted in accordance with Robert’s Rules of Order.